vsrinivas/fuchsia/tests/README.md

 All `test.sh` scripts require setting up the fuchsia environment by sourcing [scripts/env.sh][env_sh].

-## Starting the test suite directly under fuchisa
+## Starting the test suite directly under fuchsia

 `run_modular_tests` is a command that runs all of the Modular tests.
 It is based on the [Test Runner][test_runner] framework.